State Implementation Plans

 Section 111 of the CAA established a mechanism for controlling air pollution from categories of industrial sources such as power plants, incinerators, and municipal solid waste landfills.
 These federal regulations include minimizing pollution from new or expanded sources (New Source Performance Standards) as well as pollution from existing sources covered by emission guidelines.
 NH is a delegated state for many of the NSPS, meaning that NHDES incorporates the NSPS requirements in permits and enforces many of the provisions contained in the federal regulations.
 States use the federal emission guidelines to develop state plans for existing sources that are at least as stringent as the federal requirements.
 NH has developed a state plan for municipal waste combustors (MWC) and other solid waste incinerators (OSWI).
 NHDES has been delegated the federal plan for sewage sludge incinerators and plans to take the federal plan for municipal solid waste (MSW) landfills.

-Regional Haze refers to periods when manmade air pollutants impair visibility.
+Regional Haze refers to periods when synthetic air pollutants impair visibility.
 Particles and some gasses block or reflect light, obscuring views of distant objects.
-The federal regional haze rule aims to reduce manmade air pollutants to improve visibility at over 150 national parks and wilderness areas with the goal of achieving natural conditions by 2064.
+The federal regional haze rule aims to reduce synthetic air pollutants to improve visibility at over 150 national parks and wilderness areas with the goal of achieving natural conditions by 2064.
 In New Hampshire, this includes the Great Gulf Wilderness and the Presidential Dry River Wilderness, both of which surround Mt.
 Washington.
-New Hampshire is currently in the process of drafting the state’s SIP for the second implementation period (2018-2028) as well as the progress report for the first implementation period (2008-2018).
+New Hampshire has submitted the state’s SIP for the second implementation period (2018-2028) as well as the progress report for the first implementation period (2008-2018) to the EPA for approval.
+Refer to the submitted SIP documents for details.

 Did You Know?